kwojcicki/kwojcicki.github.io/_posts/2022-10-23-MANUAL-SELF-HOSTED-C#.md

 }
 ```

-Relatively straightforward code, the only tricky portion is remembering that routes can have [route attributes](https://learn.microsoft.com/en-us/aspnet/web-api/overview/web-api-routing-and-actions/attribute-routing-in-web-api-2#why-attribute-routing) which we can handle by creating a regex that will handle capturing anything between two `/`.
+Relatively straightforward code.
+The only tricky portion is remembering that routes can have [route attributes](https://learn.microsoft.com/en-us/aspnet/web-api/overview/web-api-routing-and-actions/attribute-routing-in-web-api-2#why-attribute-routing) which we can handle by creating a regex that will handle capturing anything between the two `/`.
 [Regex101](https://regex101.com/) is a great resource for understanding how a given regex works (keep in mind our C# code has to double escape the backslashes).

 Now we know if a request matches a given controller, next we need to find the exact endpoint which matches the request.